flurry/react-native-flurry-sdk/README.md

 - **Flurry Push**</br>
   In order to use [Flurry Push](https://developer.yahoo.com/flurry/docs/push/) for [Android](https://developer.yahoo.com/flurry/docs/push/integration/android/), please follow the additional steps below:
-  1. Android Flurry Push requires your projects to initialize Flurry from the native Application class.
-Please do the Flurry setup in `MainApplication.onCreate()`.
-With the same APIs as the JavaScript version.

-     ```java
-     import com.flurry.android.reactnative.FlurryModule;

-       new FlurryModule.Builder()
-            .withCrashReporting(true)
-            .withLogEnabled(true)
-            .withLogLevel(Log.VERBOSE)
-            .withMessaging(true, options_or_listener) // optional user's native `FlurryMarketingOptions` or `FlurryMessagingListener`.
-            .build(this, FLURRY_ANDROID_API_KEY);
-     ```

-  2. Follow [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).
+  1. Follow [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).
 Complete "Set up Firebase and the FCM SDK" step for adding Firebase to your Android project.
 There should be a file `google-services.json` in your project's `android/app` folder now.
 You do not need to provide any setup codes here.
 Your `build.gradle` will look like:

      ```groovy
         // android/build.gradle (project-level)